-DHCP – Dynamic Host Configuration Protocol is a network management protocol that we use on TCP/IP network.
+DHCP – Dynamic Host Configuration Protocol is a network management protocol that we use on TCP/IP networks.
 The DHCP server, automatically assigns IP addresses and other network configurations like subnet mask, default gateway, DNS server, and more to the connected devices so they can exchange information.
-DHCP let the hosts get the necessary TCP/IP configuration data from the DHCP server.
+DHCP lets the hosts get the necessary TCP/IP configuration data from the DHCP server.

 Using this protocol, the network administrators don’t need to set a static IP for each device, and later reassign it to another and keep an eye on all the available IPs.
 They will just set up the DHCP server with all the additional network information, and it will do its work dynamically.